torproject/onionspray-role/README.md

       # block access to "forbidden" subdomain
       set block_err This subdomain is forbidden.
       set block_host_re ^forbidden\.
+    certificates:
+      - certificate: |
+          TLS_CERTIFICATE
+        secret_key: |
+          TLS_SECRET_KEY_ENCRYPTED_WITH_ANSIBLE_VAULT
+        tor_address: yetkvkuqlr23sdzkf2mynt7aixfjzq6pjys2ffurr3hzpyfxrc7swpqd

 onionspray_keys:
-  - public_key_base64: BASE64_ENCODED_PUBLIC_KEY
+  - public_key_base64: BASE64_ENCODED_ONION_SERVICE_PUBLIC_KEY
-    secret_key_base64: BASE64_ENCODED_SECRET_KEY
+    secret_key_base64: BASE64_ENCODED_ONION_SERVICE_SECRET_KEY_ENCRYPTED_WITH_ANSIBLE_VAULT
     tor_address: yetkvkuqlr23sdzkf2mynt7aixfjzq6pjys2ffurr3hzpyfxrc7swpqd
 ```

-## Self-signed certificate
+## Certificate handling

-This role uses the Onionspray's default certificate, which is a generated
+This role uses [Onionspray][]'s self-signed HTTPS certificate generation script
-self-signed certificate.
-The role provides variables to change the fields,
-documented below.
+by default.
+The script parameters can be customized as documented in the variables
+section.

+Additionally, custom HTTPS keys and certificates can be provided, either by:

+1. Declaring then as encrypted role variables.
+2. Uploading then directly in the Onionspray instance with an external script.

 In Tor, all requests are encrypted by the protocol.
 The URL itself is the
 guarentee that you are connecting to the right server.
 It is hence not strictly